 Industry 4.0, the revolution of industrial processes through smart technology, is all about wireless automation to enhance performance.
 But in a world of increased cybersecurity risk, are the challenges of IIoT worth adopting this tech?

-This question can be better answered by exploring the benefits, use cases, and challenges of wide-spread IIoT in the real world.
+This question can be better answered by exploring the benefits, Applications, and challenges of wide-spread IIoT in the real world.

 The Benefits of Industrial IoT